alpine-docker/rancher-cli/README.md

 * [rancher-compose cli (no maintain by RancherLabs)](https://github.com/rancher/rancher-compose)
 * A Python CLI tool for Rancher's API [rancher.py](rancher.py)

+## Improvement

+* Add rancher cli and rancher-compose cli into this docker images, so you needn't reinvent the wheel.
+* Support [rancher environments](https://rancher.com/docs/rancher/v1.6/en/), because duplicate service or stack names are possible across rancher environments
+* New commands for health check and blue-green deployment (still working on)

 ## Work with docker

 ```